 My other favorite parks in Paris include:

-This park is landscaped grounds of the 17th century Palais Royal.
+This park is landscaped grounds of the 17th century Palais Royal which was originally built for Cardinal Richelieu by French architect Lemercier (who also designed the Sorbonne).
 Tucked away in what feels like a secret courtyard, this garden is always a must visit for me early in the morning for a peaceful walk.
 It features a soothing large fountain and other water features and strikingly beautiful tree-lined walkways and blooming florals.

 I always make sure to spend time on one of the park benches in Place des Vosges when I am in Paris.
 Tucked away in the Marais, Place des Vosges is the oldest planned square in Paris (and it was originally named Place Royale when built by Henri IV for French nobility).
 I find it to be one of the most charming, delightful parks in Paris.
 If you head there in the early morning it is largely empty, has beautiful light and is a welcomed spot for a morning coffee.